MedBridge Go App: Using Research to Improve Your Therapy HEPs

 The app was developed with research in mind, and therefore helps you achieve all five of the aforementioned ways to improve your HEP offerings.
 (I'm hoping to see even more developments on #5, "provide a feedback loop.")

 WebPT has home exercise program software that allows you to email exercises to patients.
 This system also has peer-reviewed exercises.

 Are there other digital HEP tools that people are using (and enjoying)?
 Let me know!

-But, I’m excited for the advances in technology, like MedBridge Go, that are now allowing us interact with patients on a whole new level and incorporate all of the above best practices.
+But, I’m excited for the advances in technology, like MedBridge Go, that are now allowing us to interact with patients on a whole new level, and incorporate all of the above best practices.